 Besides good attitude and safety consciousness Laaksonen also emphasised the importance of a broad range of expertise, constant development, commitment to the community, and staying in good shape both physically and mentally.

 Varied education supports development

 All the applicants chosen into the program already had a vocational upper secondary degree of some kind.
-There were people with backgrounds in paper, electrical and automation technology, machine technology, automotive technology and process technology.
+There are people with backgrounds in paper, electrical and automation technology, machine technology, automotive technology and process technology.

 Miro Aarrevuo starts his apprenticeship at the Kaukas pulp mill maintenance in Lappeenranta.
 For an automotive and heavy machinery technician work in mechanical maintenance is easy to approach.
 Aarrevuo has also taken the matriculation exams. ”I have high expectations for this training programme.
-I especially look forward to working with my supervisor and learn from him.
+I especially look forward to working with my supervisor and learning from him.
 It’s great to have a chance to learn from someone who has been working in the industry for several decades,” Aarrevuo says.

 For both Lehtonen and Arrevuo it’s important that their work offers possibilities for development and advancement.